AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 <center>
 <img src="./General images/RequirementsScopeOfUncertainty.png" width="" />
 </center>

-[TODO: explain the scheduling of longer term works vs the immediate pieces of work] Don't take the above to mean that the scheduling of programmes work shouldn't occur, because it should.
-Often these larger programmes of work can take many months, if not longer.
-Readiness of work in this context refers to work items that are scheduled into the current iteration, or about to be scheduled in to the couple of iterations.

 A word to the wise; don't expect perfection of Readiness; expect best effort.
 Questions regarding fine-tuning of requirements will always arise during implementation and this is OK.
 However, if the team isn't aware of all the workflows that the feature will achieve, doesn't understand UX, doesn't understand architectural concerns yet, and the potential value of their work, then that item is not ready.